-At The Grange, we deliver a high-quality mathematics curriculum which provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
+At The Grange, we follow the National curriculum to deliver Maths.
+We provide a high-quality mathematics curriculum which includes a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.

 We aim for our children to:

 Become fluent in the fundamentals of mathematics to allow them the ability to rapidly recall and apply knowledge accurately;

 Reason mathematically by following a line of enquiry, inferring relationships and generalisations, and developing an argument, justification or proof using mathematical language;

 Solve problems by applying their mathematical knowledge and skills to a variety of problems.

 The design and structure of our Mathematics curriculum at The Grange, encourages children to move fluently between mathematical ideas and representations and make rich connections to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems

 Our younger children in the EYFS enjoy a rich mathematical environment and have the opportunity to develop mathematical skills through play and formal maths lessons, inside and outside the classroom.
 In KS1 and KS2, children access a daily maths lesson on a different area of Maths each day which progressively develops as the terms move on.